California Woman Who Was Said To Have Died While Taking Selfie Was Actually Reaching For A Tree Branch

 Dina Espinosa was a 35-year-old California woman who made headlines after reportedly falling to her death while attempting to take photos of a waterfall at Lake Tahoe.
 Following Dina’s tragic death, the North Tahoe Fire Protection District suggested that she died when she put capturing the perfect photo above her own safety.

-They even published a public Facebook post in which they described the dangers of taking photographs in precarious locations.
+They even published a Facebook post in which they described the dangers of taking photographs in precarious locations.
 It wasn’t difficult to see where their motivation from the warning post had come from.
 However, that post has now been deleted as further details regarding Dina’s death have been revealed, according to NBC News.
 As it turns out, everything didn’t unfold exactly as was described in the media.

 Newly released details regarding Dina’s death explain how the 35-year-old lost her footing while exploring the waterfall.
 She attempted to reach for a tree branch to regain her hold, but sadly could not do so in time.